JohnKlad/n8n-one-click/README.md

 See README.ru.md for Russian instructions.

 💬 Feedback & Support
-Open an issue or contact me at: your-email@example.com
+Open an issue or contact me at: johnkladua@gmail.com

 🌟 Like It?
 Star It!
 If this saved you hours of work — please give it a ⭐!

 "n8n should be powerful — not painful to install."

+📜 License & Pricing

+License fee: $25 (one-time)

+Optional subscription: +$1/month (updates + support)

+License is valid for one (1) server only.

+❌ You may NOT:

+Resell, share, or redistribute the script

+Use it for SaaS or managed services without permission

+Circumvent license key validation

+⚠️ Commercial SaaS/hosting use requires written approval from the Author.
+⚠️ License violation = key revoked, no refunds.

+By purchasing and using this software, you agree to these terms.